 Because the exact cause of kidney cancer is unknown, there isn’t a way to prevent it altogether.
-However, you may be able to reduce your risk by not smoking and controlling certain conditions like high blood pressure, diabetes and obesity.
+However, you may be able to reduce your risk by not smoking and managing certain conditions like high blood pressure, diabetes and obesity.

 Your kidney cancer prognosis depends on the type and stage of cancer (whether it’s just in your kidney or has spread to other places in your body).
 The chance of recovery also depends on your general state of health.

 Like most cancers, kidney cancer is most treatable when found in its early stages.
 In general, if the cancer is detected early, before it breaks through the outer covering of your kidney, kidney cancer is often curable.